 Hi, I’m Palashi!

-Working at the intersection of Information Science, Science and Technology Studies, Feminist Studies, I study how socio-technical and cultural practices of communities and institutions/organizations are embedded in relationships of power and inequity in computing.
+Working at the intersection of Information Science, Science and Technology Studies, Feminist Studies, I study how socio-technical and cultural practices of communities and institutions/organizations shape, and are shaped by, relationships of power and inequity in computing.

 I think a lot about what is considered normative and what is normalized in worlds of computing, including where it comes from and how it becomes common sense.
 To this end, I am often pursuing alternative understandings of computing that challenge or resist such norms.
 I am guided by historical, material and corporeal knowledge of marginalized communities to question as well as re-imagine worlds of technology.